sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 - When in the settings for it, the placeholder example menu bar item shows up in the menu bar.
 	- If it doesn't show up, try reducing the “event title limit”.
 - There is enough space in the menu bar to show it.
-- If you have Bartender or Ice (or a similar app that hides menu bar items) installed, make sure the menu bar item was not auto-hidden by Bartender.
+- If you have Bartender or Ice (or a similar app that hides menu bar items) installed, make sure the menu bar item was not auto-hidden by them.
-	- Note that it uses a separate menu item from the main Dato menu item, so it could still be hidden by Bartender while the main menu bar item is not.
+	- Note that it uses a separate menu item from the main Dato menu item, so it could still be hidden by Bartender/Ice while the main menu bar item is not.
-	- Try quitting Bartender to make sure it is not one causing the issue.
+	- Try quitting Bartender/Ice to make sure it is not one causing the issue.
+	- If you are using Ice, see [this](https://github.com/jordanbaird/Ice/discussions/298).
+		- As a workaround, in the “upcoming event in menu bar” settings, you could choose to keep the menu bar item visible even when there are no upcoming events.

 #### It does not support the video call service I use